mahendruankit/mahendruankit/README.md

 - 👋 Hi, I’m Ankit Mahendru
 - 💻 A software developer who also likes to make music 🎸
 - 🐕 Officially a caninophile.
-- 🌱 Working with Angular, ReactJS, & C# at the moment.
+- 🌱 Working with Angular, ReactJS & C# at the moment.
 - 📫 https://ankitmahendru.com/
 - 📫 https://faeutero.com/